 TGL: If you could live in any geeky universe, which one would it be and why?
 (Naruto, Harry Potter, Pokemon, Lord of the Rings, etc.)

 BRC: I would like to go to the world of Eli Monpress.
 Everything has a spirit there, from the doors to the oceans.
 Wizards can recruit some spirits and carry them around in rings to call on if they ever need assistance.
 I love that their powers are derived from a mutual contract with the spirits themselves, instead of just innate ability.
 It would be fun to be friends with Eli in this kind of place, so we could go on adventures with help from the world itself!

 TGL: Do you have any projects in the near future we should be excited to see?

 BRC: I dove headfirst into cosplay, I have so many projects slated and scheduled!
-I’ve found that the number one way to make sure I finish a project and do it well is to schedule a release, whether that be a photo shoot or a convention.
+I’ve found that the number one way to make sure I finish a project and do it well is to schedule a release, whether that be a photoshoot or a convention.
 My next cosplays will be Hannah from Rat Queens and X-Men Legacy Rogue.
-I’m pretty excited for both.
+I’m pretty excited about both.
 Rat Queens is beautifully drawn and such a sassy story.
 I can’t wait to bring Hannah to life.
 And this will be my first Marvel character; I’m making my own patterns for Rogue’s outfit so it’s a whole new adventure!

 TGL: What advice do you have for any aspiring cosplayers out there?